alessio-cangini/capacity-of-2-hedgehogs/README.md

 We computed the capacity of a hedgehog spanned by two distinct complex numbers.
 Our computation builds on the Riemann parameterization of headgehogs computed by [Harry Schmidt](https://livewarwickac-my.sharepoint.com/personal/u2272428_live_warwick_ac_uk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fu2272428%5Flive%5Fwarwick%5Fac%5Fuk%2FDocuments%2FHedgehogs%2FRiemann%5Fand%5Fhedegehogs%2Epdf&parent=%2Fpersonal%2Fu2272428%5Flive%5Fwarwick%5Fac%5Fuk%2FDocuments%2FHedgehogs&ga=1).
-The theory is contained in the file **main.pdf**, while the Wolfram Language notebook **Animation** contains a visualization of the Riemann parameterization.
+The theory is contained in the file **notes.pdf**, while the Wolfram Language notebook **Animation** contains a visualization of the Riemann parameterization.